 Born May 1, 1950

-Throughout life, the abstract quality I see in nature has inspired my art the most.
-No matter what medium or issue I have chosen, my art has always been involved with experimentation, invention, trying something new, taking a risk and seeking solutions to the challenges these goals present.
+Regardless of the medium or issue I have chosen throughout life, my art has always been involved with experimentation, invention, trying something new, taking a risk and seeking solutions to the challenges these goals present.
 Inspired by other modern artists who have successfully developed styles and methods uniquely individual and ground breaking, I am committed to leaving a record of my work that extends the boundaries of creative process.

 I graduated from the University of Massachusetts in 1972 with a degree in art.
 My early work consisted of woodcuts and drawings.
 I eventually became enchanted with what computers could do as a tool to express myself, and this led to photography aided by graphic software.

 With the explosion of information that became available on the internet, I have increased my knowledge of art history and artists throughout the world.
 I am greatly attracted to modern art, especially the work coming out of New York City.

 At present my work in acrylic at my studio in Sunderland has evolved to embrace mixed media, with my latest compositions utilizing acrylic paint, acrylic ink (regular and iridescent), acrylic gouache, acrylic mediums (including gels and pastes), acrylic resin fixative, a variety of brushes and pens, graphite and colored pencil accents on acrylic gesso primed hardboard panel, and most recently assemblage and collage with select pieces, utilizing consumer products and byproducts with an emphasis on recyclables.